Head shot of Candice

 Fiction writing stemmed from my desire for a creative outlet.
 After writing thousands of pages of medical notes, I shifted to storytelling and translating my personality to my main character’s voice.

 Though I write fiction, I also draw inspiration from the prose of nonfiction and memoir, including Thomas Fuller’s The Boys of Riverside: A Deaf Football Team and a Quest for Glory and Elizabeth Miki Brina’s Speak, Okinawa.
-Some of my favorite fiction from the last few years includes Amanda Churchill’s The Turtle House, Garth Greenwell’s Small Rain, Rebecca McKanna’s Don’t Forget the Girl, and anything by Jasmine Guillory or Kevin Kwan.
+Some of my favorite fiction from the last several years includes Amanda Churchill’s The Turtle House, Garth Greenwell’s Small Rain, Rebecca McKanna’s Don’t Forget the Girl, and anything by Jasmine Guillory or Kevin Kwan.

 A graduate of Indiana University and the University of Michigan Medical School, I am a board-certified child and adult psychiatrist.
 I live in Seattle, WA with my family, including two boisterous boys, for whom I keep resisting getting a dog.
 “Not until we are done traveling!”